EU regulator recommends using J&J's one-shot vaccine

 The EMA has already recommended COVID-19 vaccines made by Pfizer-BioNTech, Moderna and AstraZeneca — but all of those vaccines require two doses, several weeks apart.
 Production delays have also plagued all three vaccine manufacturers.

 In its statement Thursday, the EMA said the J&J vaccine was about 67% effective.
-It said most side effects were usually mild or moderate and cleared within a couple of days after vaccination.
 The most common side effects were pain at the injection site, headache, tiredness, muscle pain and nausea.

+The European Commission quickly granted a conditional marketing authorization to the vaccine.

+“The entry on the market of the (J&J) vaccine ensures that we have access to a total of up to 1.8 billion doses of approved vaccines from different technology platforms,” Health Commissioner Stella Kyriakides said.

 The U.S. Food and Drug Administration gave an emergency authorizatio n to the J&J shot in late February.
 Health experts hope that having a one-dose vaccine will speed efforts to immunize the world against COVID-19, especially given the recent infection spikes in Europe driven by worrying new variants.